 The /crew vitals command shows you the vitals of all online pirates of your crew and your allies.
 Here you can see their health, armor and weapons they are carrying as well as the material for the weapons.
 Vitals also shows health and food bars for each member.

 Help find out where your crew members are with /crew coords.
 This is exceptionally handy with the distance indicator and coordinates of all online pirates of your crew, sorted by distance.

 Kill / Death Ratio (KDR)

-Each pirate has a Kill/Death Ratio attributed to them based on their kills and your deaths (weighted kills divided by deaths).
-This is the metric that shows a pirates PVP level.
+Each pirate has a Kill/Death Ratio attributed to them based on their kills and their deaths (weighted kills divided by deaths).
+This is the metric that shows a pirate’s PVP level.